Hughie Campbell: Over the Hill with the Swords of a Thousand Men (2012)

-During the events of the attempted coup of the US Government by Homelander, Butcher captures A-Train with the hopes of getting Wee Hughie to finally understand what it means to be one of The Boys.
+During the events of the attempted coup of the US Government by Homelander, Butcher captures A-Train with the hopes of getting Wee Hughie to finally understand what it means to be one of the Boys.
 He makes Wee Hughie listen to recorded conversations of them discussing Robin, hoping to convince him to murder A-Train.
-Wee Hughie can't bring himself to kill the captured man, so Butcher starts playing further conversations of the Seven – a tactic Wee Hughie sees through and refuses to be provoked by, demanding Butcher to stop.
+Wee Hughie is unable to kill the captured man, so Butcher plays further conversations of the Seven – a tactic Wee Hughie sees through and refuses to be provoked by, demanding Butcher to stop.
 However, when the tape reaches the Seven's plan to hire Annie so they can degrade her, Wee Hughie finally snaps and kicks A-Train's head off.

 The Bloody Doors Off (2012)

 In the aftermath of the fight with the Seven, the Boys are disbanded, Annie leaves Wee Hughie because she is unable to accept his true allegiance, and Vas is killed.
-It becomes clear that Butcher has been trying to get the team out of the way so he can carry out a mass murder of superhumans, even though the act will also likely kill those who only have trace amounts of V in their system – which, based on the accidental exposures of Compound V, would mean the deaths of billions of people.
-After Billy then kills Mother's Milk, Frenchie, and the Female to prevent them from interfering, Wee Hughie realizes that Billy needs to be stopped and prepares by going to Mother's Milk's home and drinking his mother's Supe-enhancing breast milk, allowing him to match the far stronger and older Billy.
-The two then engage each other, ultimately ending in Wee Hughie paralyzing Billy.
-Not wanting to spend the remainder of his life in prison, Billy tricks Wee Hughie into believing he had murdered his parents, leading to Wee Hughie beating him to death.
+It becomes clear that Butcher has tried to move the team aside so he can carry out a genocide of superhumans, even though the act will also likely kill those who only have trace amounts of V in their system – which, based on the accidental exposures of Compound V, would mean the deaths of billions of people.
+After Billy kills Mother's Milk, Frenchie, and the Female to prevent them from interfering, Wee Hughie realizes that Billy needs to be stopped.
+By going to Mother's Milk's home and drinking his mother's Supe-enhancing breast milk, he is able to match the far stronger and older Billy.
+The two then engage each other ultimately ending in the two of them falling down, with Wee Hughie wounded and Billy paralyzed.
+Not wanting to spend the remainder of his life in prison, Billy tricks Wee Hughie into believing he had murdered his parents, leading to Wee Hughie fatally stabbing him through the chest.
 Wee Hughie and Annie subsequently reunite and decide to give their relationship another shot.

 Six months later, Wee Hughie arrives at the Brooklyn Bridge to leave his memorial to his fallen friends and to leave a final ultimatum for the Vought Guy and Vought-American (now American Consolidated) going forward, inadvertently driving the Vought Guy insane.